 What is MEMS?

-MEMS (Micro Electro Mechanical Systems) capacitive accelerometers is one of the technologies, which addresses the needs of SHM.
-Because of the flat amplitude and phase response over a large bandwidth, ruggedness and attractive SWAP characteristics MEMS technology enables the increasing use of vibration sensing for SHM.
+MEMS (Micro Electro Mechanical Systems) capacitive accelerometers are one of the technologies, which addresses the needs of SHM.
+Because of the flat amplitude and phase response over a large bandwidth, ruggedness and attractive SWAP characteristics MEMS technology enable the increasing use of vibration sensing for SHM.

 How many types of sensors have been developed for SHM?

 - Noncontact sensors (such as air-coupled sensors, vision sensors using cameras, wireless rechargeable sensor networks, and radar sensor networks)

 What are the key challenges for structural health monitoring systems?